This is branded content for Allflex.

-Mr Olive said six years on from that trial, their retention rate is very high, and they continue to use Allflex tags because they have confidence in the product.
+Six years on from that trial, the Olives' retention rate is very high, and they still use Allflex tags as they have confidence in the product.

-"We've stayed with Allflex as they continue to invest in research and development around maximising tag retention.
+"We've stayed with Allflex as they continue to invest in R&D around maximising tag retention.

 "Allflex's technical team have been fantastic.
 They've listened to my needs as a producer and have delivered solutions.

-"I like working with Allflex as they're prepared to invest in product trials and new developments.
+"I like working with Allflex as they invest in product trials and new developments.